 Make a Behavior Plan

 It usually takes a number of smaller steps to change the way your dog behaves.
-If your dog is usually hostile to other dogs, for example, you may want to introduce him or her to other dogs in a way that makes it impossible for him or her to react.
+If your dog is usually hostile to other dogs, for example, you may want to introduce the dogs to each other in a way that makes it impossible for him or her to react aggressively.
 When your dog reacts properly, you can praise him or her and give him or her a reward.

 A Note on Punishment

 It should be noted that positive reinforcement really is the only way to break aggressive tendencies.
 Punishment has not only been proven to be ineffective in helping aggressive dogs to make long-term changes in a dog’s behavior, but it has also been shown to make some of those behaviors worse.

 Your goal is to teach your dog how to do the right thing.
 When you punish your dog for a behavior, you’re just teaching your dog not to give you a warning when he or she is going to attack.
 However, negative reinforcement dog training is a whole new side of behavioral modification that is equally effective.

 Finally, you’ll want to think about medicating your dog if training can’t get the dog done.
 Some aggressive dogs need medical help to deal with their aggression, especially when it’s triggered by stress.
 There are a variety of temporary medical options such as today’s best CBD oils for dogs that can help your pet calm down enough to make use of basic training techniques.